texfaq/texfaq.github.io/FAQ-drawing.md

     just browse the
     [list archives](https://tug.org/pipermail/pstricks/).
 -  [`pgf`](https://ctan.org/pkg/pgf): while [`pstricks`](https://ctan.org/pkg/pstricks) is very powerful and
-    convenient from ''traditional'' TeX, using it with pdfLaTeX is pretty tiresome: if you
+    convenient from "traditional" TeX, using it with pdfLaTeX is pretty tiresome: if you
-    simply want the graphical capabilities, [`pgf`](https://ctan.org/pkg/pgf), together with its ''user-oriented'' interface [`tikz`](https://ctan.org/pkg/tikz), may be a good bet for you.
+    simply want the graphical capabilities, [`pgf`](https://ctan.org/pkg/pgf), together with its "user-oriented" interface [`tikz`](https://ctan.org/pkg/tikz), may be a good bet for you.
 While PDF has (in essence) the same graphical capabilities as PostScript, it isn't programmable; [`pgf`](https://ctan.org/pkg/pgf) provides LaTeX commands that will utilise the graphical capabilities of